m-col/gitja/README.rst

 Outputs
 -------

+A single index showing basic information about all repositories.
+Then, per
+repository:

 - Rendered markdown/rst readme (+ log in sidebar)
 - File index + page per file in the tree
 - Log index + page per commit